British government response to the COVID-19 pandemic: Initial response (January–March 2020)

-This stance was criticised by experts who said it would lead to hundreds of thousands of deaths and overwhelm the NHS.
+This stance was criticised by public health experts who said it would lead to hundreds of thousands of deaths and overwhelm the NHS.
 More than 200 scientists urged the government to rethink the approach in an open letter.
 Subsequently, Health Secretary Matt Hancock said that herd immunity was not a plan for the UK, and the Department of Health and Social Care said that "herd immunity is a natural by-product of an epidemic".
 On 26 March, Deputy Chief Medical Officer Jenny Harries said that testing and contact tracing was no longer "an appropriate mechanism as we go forward".
 On 4 April, The Times reported that Graham Medley, a member of the UK government's Scientific Advisory Group for Emergencies (SAGE), was still advocating a "herd immunity" strategy.
 There was a letter published in The Lancet on 17 March calling on the government to openly share its data and models as a matter of urgency.

 Public Health England has also been involved with efforts to support the British Overseas Territories against the outbreak.

 Large sporting and cultural events took place into mid-March, with Culture Secretary Oliver Dowden and Jonathan Van-Tam dismissing calls to ban them in early that month.
 Cheltenham Festival and a Liverpool match of the UEFA Champions League knockout phase are particularly thought to have increased the virus' spread.
 As many event organisers themselves began cancelling events, reports emerged on 13 March that the government would introduce a ban on large gatherings the following week.

 On 16 March, the British government started holding daily press briefings.
 The briefings were to be held by the Prime Minister or government ministers and advisers.
 The government had been accused of a lack of transparency over their plans to tackle the virus.
 Daily briefings were also held by the devolved administrations of Northern Ireland, Scotland and Wales.
 The speakers at the daily press briefings were accompanied by sign language interpreters.
 British sign language is a recognised language in Scotland and Wales, with interpreters standing 2 metres behind Ministers.
 Northern Ireland's briefings had both British and Irish Sign Language interpreters who were shown on a small screen in the press conference room.
 The British government briefing did not have an interpreter in the room or on a screen leading to a Twitter campaign about the issue.
 The government reached an agreement to have the press conferences signed on the BBC News Channel and on iPlayer in response to the campaign.
 In response to this a petition was created by Sylvia Simmonds that required the government to use sign language interpreters for emergency announcements.
 Legal firm Fry Law looked to commence court proceedings as they said the government had broken the Equality Act 2010, but also said that the government was doing the bare minimum and were crowdfunding to cover the government's legal costs if they lost.